ClickHouse/ClickHouse/docs/en/sql-reference/functions/nlp-functions.md

 ## lemmatize {#lemmatize}

 Performs lemmatization on a given word.
-Needs dictionaries to operate.
-Dictionaries can be obtained [here](https://github.com/vpodpecan/lemmagen3/tree/master/src/lemmagen3/models).
+Needs dictionaries to operate, which can be obtained [here](https://github.com/vpodpecan/lemmagen3/tree/master/src/lemmagen3/models).

 **Syntax**